deadlydog/deadlydog.github.io/_drafts/2025-10-18-Should-observability-replace-custom-error-messages-.md

 ### The type of application matters

 - Do users expect a desktop/mobile application to be sending observability data over the network?
-- Do users expect your app to store all of that observability data locally?
+- If not stored remotely, do users expect your app to store all of that observability data locally?
 - Users may not want an application to send or store observability data at all, due to privacy, data usage, or performance concerns.

 ## Conclusion

-It probably seems obvious that it's preferable to include information in error message that can help troubleshoot the issue.
+It probably seems obvious that it's preferable to include information in the error message that can help troubleshoot the issue.
 I can't tell you though how many times I've been frustrated, both as a user and as a developer, by generic error messages that provide no context about what went wrong.

 I'm of the opinion that the more information you can provide when an error occurs, the better.